-Our latest Product Page usability research revealed that users seek out a vast and varied range of information about products and their use cases when trying to determine a product’s suitability.
-‘Frequently Asked Questions’ (FAQ) sections produced and maintained by the site or manufacturer, and ‘Questions & Answers’ (Q&A) sections generated by the “community” (i.e. other users), both proved immensely helpful to the test subjects.
-This was especially true when the subjects were seeking out information on unique use cases or wanted to learn from other users’ experiences.
+Our latest Product Page UX research revealed that users seek out a vast and varied range of information about products and their use cases when trying to determine a product’s suitability.
+‘Frequently Asked Questions’ (FAQ) sections produced and maintained by the site or manufacturer, and ‘Questions & Answers’ (Q&A) sections generated by the “community” (i.e. other users), both proved immensely helpful to users during the test sessions.
+This was during testing especially true when users were seeking out information on unique use cases or wanted to learn from other users’ experiences.

-Yet our product page benchmark shows that 55% of sites don’t have Q&As, and 70% of sites don’t have the ideal combination of both site-authored FAQs and community-driven Q&As.
+Despite the power of FAQs and Q&As, our product page UX benchmark shows that 55% of e-commerce sites don’t have community Q&As on their Product Details pages.
+And 70% of sites don’t have the ideal combination of both site-authored FAQs and community-driven Q&As.
 As a consequence, a majority of e-commerce sites suffer from one or more of the following issues:

 - Product description length – Overly long product descriptions that try to address overly detailed questions and use cases

 - Integrity of product claims – Users are naturally skeptical of any product claims made by the seller or manufacturer of the item due to their inherent bias in the transaction

 - Unanticipated questions – Sites and manufacturers are (understandably) sometimes unable to predict every possible customer question and use case, yet this results in some customer concerns not being addressed anywhere on the product page